K-league/Homework-1/assets/README.md

 Then, it was necessary to further define the <div> elements that contained the <article> to make them further comprehensible to screen readers as sepearate articles.

+Moved the benefits panel infront of the content a, b, and c to correct formatting error.

 Finally, identifying the footer as such signals to the user that the content has ended upon reaching the bottom of the page.